ncarvajalc/ISIS1225-Lib/README.md

 This section contains the steps to get started with the library.
 As is the case with any other library, you need to install the library and then import it in your project.

-As the library is not Object Oriented, you need to import the library in your project as a module using the following steps:
+As the library is not Object Oriented, you need to import the library in your project as a module using the following steps in [Installation](#installation).

 <!-- This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps. -->